 An easy vegan Asparagus and Mushroom Stir-Fry recipe made with an Asian-style garlic sauce.
 This dish is a great pairing for your Asian-inspired meals!
-(Gluten-free with an oil-free option.)
+(Vegan, gluten-free, oil-free option.)

 This Mushroom Asparagus Stir-Fry is so simple to prepare!

 We combine fresh asparagus with tender mushrooms on the stovetop.
 Then toss it with a delicious garlic sauce.